 Other medical consequences

-Raised BMI is a major risk factor for other diseases and health problems such as:
+Raised BMI is a significant risk factor for other diseases and health problems such as:

-- Cardiovascular diseases (mainly heart disease and stroke)
+- Cardiovascular diseases (especially heart disease and stroke)

-- Some cancers (including endometrial, breast, ovarian, prostate, liver, gallbladder, kidney, and colon).
+- Some cancers (including ovarian, endometrial, breast, prostate, liver, gallbladder, colon, and kidney).

 - High blood pressure (hypertension)